rodriguesgm/goto_game/README.md

 Just run `DeckGameApplication.java` class.
 If you don't provide a env var `APP_TOKEN` for the api validations, the default used is `default-token`, which was included just to make easier to test, but in real live, no default should be provided

+Go to `http://localhost:8080/swagger-ui/index.html` for Swagger api to call endpoints

+Go to `http://localhost:8080/h2-console/login.do` for in memory DB ui and see the data

 ## Frontend

 This project uses the following technologies: